George Floyd: Trial opens for ex-policeman Derek Chauvin | DW | 29.03.2021

 The trial, in downtown Minneapolis, is expected to last some four weeks and is taking place under high-security conditions.

-Relatives and lawyers for Floyd's family knelt in protest outside the courthouse, immediately ahead of the start of the hearing.
+Relatives and lawyers for Floyd's family knelt in protest on Monday outside the courthouse, ahead of the start of the hearing.

 They took a knee for eight minutes and 46 seconds — the amount of time that Chauvin was seen kneeling on Floyd's neck in the video.